whoami730/cs741-project/report1.md

     def possible_points(self, output):
         '''
-            Given the output 240 bits, we want to obtain the possible points r*Q could be.
+        Given the output 240 bits, obtain the possible points r*Q could be.
         '''
         l = []
         for i in tqdm(range(2 ** 16)):